miguelcoria94/JustStocks/projectnotes/projectnotes.md

   options.method = options.method || 'GET';
   // set options.headers to an empty object if there is no headers options.headers = options.headers || {};

+  // if the options.method is not 'GET', then set the "Content-Type" header to
+    // "application/json", and set the "CSRF-TOKEN" header to the value of the
+    // "XSRF-TOKEN" cookie
+  if (options.method.toUpperCase() !== 'GET') {
+    options.headers['Content-Type'] =
+      options.headers['Content-Type'] || 'application/json';
+    options.headers['XSRF-Token'] = Cookies.get('XSRF-TOKEN');
+  }
 }
 ```